 About this role

+Our thriving publication is now seeking volunteers for the Editorial Board.
 Editors are expected to help across all the activities of the journal, depending on their skills, experience and interests.
-Core tasks include working directly with authors on substantive changes to their article; copyediting and proofreading in line with house style; and organising our annual conference, usually held in November.
+Core tasks include working directly with authors on substantive changes to their article; copyediting and proofreading in line with house style; and organising our annual conference, to be held in June 2019.
 Beyond this, we hope to continually develop our editorial process, while building our dissemination reach and online presence.
-So a broad skillbase is required.
+So a broad skill-base is required.

 Frequently asked questions

 Below is a short FAQ containing information about joining the team as an editor or in another capacity.
 Please note that we are looking for dedicated individuals that can spend two to three hours per week on the review.

 How are members of the Law Review selected?